 For starters, it is known to increase page latency.
 Without a good header bidding wrapper, adding and managing demand partners can also be challenging.
-To counter these problems, Google launched its version of server-side header bidding and named it Exchange Bidding in Dynamic Allocation (EBDA and now Open Bidding).
-Knowing that it can resolve the latency issues inherent with header bidding, publishers readily agree to get onboard.
+To counter these problems, Google launched its version of server-side header bidding and named it Open Bidding (formerly Exchange Bidding in Dynamic Allocation – EBDA).
+Knowing that it can resolve the latency issues, publishers readily agree to get onboard.

-Even though EBDA is easy to get started with, when it comes to getting access to the feature, Google made it a bit tricky.
+Even though Open Bidding is easy to get started with, when it comes to getting access to the feature, Google made it a bit tricky.
 Why’s that?
-Well, EBDA is only available for publishers with Google Ad Manager accounts.
+Well, Open Bidding is only available for publishers with Google Ad Manager accounts.

-Once you get the Ad Manager account, you need to apply for EBDA.
+Once you get the Ad Manager account, you need to send an application to use Open Bidding.
 And then manually add demand partners after signing a contract.
 Now that you know the prerequisites, let’s help you set up exchange bidding.